simon-anders/htseq/trunk/doc/alignments.rst

 ``Alignment`` and ``AlignmentWithSequenceReversal``
 ===================================================

-.. class:: Alignment( )
+.. class:: Alignment( read, iv )

-   This is the abstract abse class of all Alignment classes.
+   This is the base class of all Alignment classes.
 Any class derived from ``Alignment`` has at least the following attributes:

    .. attribute:: read